francescots994/knime-python-social-science/README.md

 This repository contains the code for the Statistics and Social Science Extension for the KNIME Analytics Platform.
 This extension provides nodes for advanced statistical analysis, time series modeling, and data visualizations, enabling users to perform in-depth explorations of structured data.

-The extension is curated and maintained by Francesco Tuscolano (KNIME), Prof. Daniele Tonini, and Pietro Marra (Bocconi University, Milan).
+The extension is curated and maintained by Francesco Tuscolano (KNIME), Prof. Daniele Tonini, and Pietro Maran (Bocconi University, Milan).

 The project's goal is to integrate advanced statistical methodologies within KNIME by leveraging bundled Python packages and transforming them into native KNIME nodes.

-This extension is based on [Pandas](https://pandas.pydata.org/ "Pandas") DateTime functionality and [Statsmodels](https://www.statsmodels.org/stable/index.html "Statsmodels") library.
-The supported data types for timestamps are defined in the [KNIME-Core](https://github.com/knime/knime-core/tree/master/org.knime.core/src/eclipse/org/knime/core/data/date "KNIME Date Types").

 ## Package Organization